phantomlex/Securing-the-Creative-Code/README.md

-# Securing-the-Creative-Code
+# Securing the Creative Code: An Investigation into the Security Aspects of AI-Generated Code
-Securing the Creative Code: An Investigation into the Security Aspects of AI-Generated Code.
 It is a dataset and results repository for one of my research paper.